JanusHCP/policies/ids_policy.md

 # IDS Policy

-In order to preserve the integrity of data that BloomAPI stores, processes, or transmits for Customers, BloomAPI implements strong intrusion detection tools and policies to proactively track and retroactively investigate unauthorized access.
+In order to preserve the integrity of data that Janus Healthcare Partners stores, processes, or transmits for Customers, Janus Healthcare Partners implements strong intrusion detection tools and policies to proactively track and retroactively investigate unauthorized access.

 ## Applicable Standards from the HITRUST Common Security Framework